kdavis46/karithru-agentic-system/README.md

 ## Architecture Overview

-FulfillAI is implemented as a deterministic agent orchestrator with clear separation of concerns:
+KarithruAI is implemented as a deterministic agent orchestrator with clear separation of concerns:

 Input Processing → Decision Engine → Action Execution → Audit Logging